Do Go On - 536 - FedEx Flight 705

 he wandered in and you probably realize there was no guitar in the case.
 And rather than pulling

-out an axe, I was a violin and then there's plenty of room left over.
-Yeah, for his, you know,
+out an axe.
+I was a violin and then there's plenty of room left over.
+Yeah, for his in,

 overnight clothes.